jpothanc/developer-notes/azure/6-azure storage Services.md

 - NoSQL datastore for storing large amounts of structured, non-relational data.
 - Ideal for applications requiring a hybrid or multi-cloud setup.

+### Blob storage tiers

+- **Hot access tier**: Optimized for storing data that is accessed frequently (for example, images for your website).
+- **Cool access tier**: Optimized for data that is infrequently accessed and stored for at least 30 days (for example, invoices for your customers).
+- **Cold access tier**: Optimized for storing data that is infrequently accessed and stored for at least 90 days.
+- **Archive access tier**: Appropriate for data that is rarely accessed and stored for at least 180 days, with flexible latency requirements (for example, long-term backups).

+The following considerations apply to the different access tiers:
+Hot and cool access tiers can be set at the account level.
+The cold and archive access tiers aren't available at the account level.
+Hot, cool, cold, and archive tiers can be set at the blob level, during or after upload.
+Data in the cool and cold access tiers can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data.
+For cool and cold data, a lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.
+Archive storage stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data.

 ### Accessing Storage